 Diagnosis is clinical and precise — tendon pain is exquisitely localized, and examination usually identifies it.
 Ultrasound assesses tendon thickness, tears, and fluid within the sheath, and permits accurate needle placement.

-- Ultrasound-guided injections into the tendon sheath or peritendinous space, with careful avoidance of intratendinous corticosteroid, which can weaken tendon
+| Ultrasound-guided injections | Into the tendon sheath or peritendinous space, with careful avoidance of intratendinous corticosteroid, which can weaken tendon |

-- Platelet-rich plasma (PRP) for chronic tendinopathy that has not responded to loading, with the honest caveat that evidence is stronger for some tendons than others
+| Platelet-rich plasma (PRP) | For chronic tendinopathy that has not responded to loading, with the honest caveat that evidence is stronger for some tendons than others |

-- Trigger point injections for the muscular pain that accompanies chronic tendon dysfunction
+| Trigger point injections | For the muscular pain that accompanies chronic tendon dysfunction |

-- Orthopedic referral for tendon rupture or refractory cases
+| Orthopedic referral | For tendon rupture or cases refractory to conservative care |